Imagine you’re preparing for a major client presentation tomorrow and you know you’ve got a late, caffeine-fuelled night ahead.

 Keeping a time log or using a timesheet when planning can minimise time wastage and help you allocate adequate time to tasks.
 Remember to focus on results, not the work itself.
 Spending more hours on a project does not necessarily equal better results.

+Create and save email, spreadsheet and other templates to maximise your efficiency.
+These will help by refining processes and saving time.
 Also get into the habit of using checklists for each stage of a project.
 Checklists are handy as they offer a quick way to ensure all areas of your project are adhering to guidelines.

 Some project management software includes the ability to create checklists and to-do lists.
 Make sure you have a file of checklists on hand you can use for each project, from a list of questions to ask clients to a list of OH&S requirements to consider in design.